Skip to main content

 Step 2

-Collect your bank account statements and your regular bills from the last 6-12 months so you can see exactly what money you have coming in and going out.
-Then you’ll need to calculate your total weekly or monthly income.
+Collect your bank account statements and your regular bills from the last six-12 months so you can see exactly what money you have coming in and going out.
+Then, you’ll need to calculate your total weekly or monthly income.

-This step doesn't have to be as difficult as it sounds - you just need the help of mymo by P&N Bank.
-Our budgeting app allows you to link all your bank accounts from different financial institutions in the one place, and categorise all your spending.
-That makes it easy to see exactly where your money comes from and goes to.
+This step doesn't have to be as difficult as it sounds – you just need the help of mymo by P&N Bank.
+Our dedicated budgeting app allows you to link all your bank accounts from different financial institutions in the one place, and categorise all your spending.
+That makes it super simple to see exactly where your money comes from and goes to.
 Easy peasy!

 Step 3